 If you’re taking a Bundaberg Rum Distillery tour, have the camera handy to capture this iconic Australian beverage in giant form.
 This big bottle is so huge that it could fit all of the rum for Jamaica.

 See it when…staying at BIG4 Cane Village Holiday Park.

 There’s plenty to keep you entertained at this oversized creation, particularly for families.
 For starters, you can climb atop this massive pony for sweeping views of the wonderful surrounds.
 Then poke your head in the on-site toy factory, and finish by feeding animals at the wildlife park.

-See it when…staying at nearby Hahndorf Resort Tourist Park.
+See it when…staying at nearby BIG4 Hahndorf Resort.

 Map the Miner, Kapunda

 Just north of the famous Barossa wine region, Map the Miner is a salute to Cornish miners who played an integral role in the development of the town.
 Sadly, this towering creation was damaged by fire several years ago but has since been rebuilt.

 Pardon the pun, but the Big Camera offers so much more than just a photo opportunity.
 Within this structure is a top-notch photographic museum that retraces the history of photography, and it’s well worth a look.